shivangchopra11/shivangchopra11/README.md

 ### Hi there, I am Shivang Chopra :) <br>
-I am a second year Master's student at Georgia Tech.
+I am a Ph.D. student in Computer Science at Georgia Institute of Technology.
 <!--
 **shivangchopra11/shivangchopra11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.